National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 1. Tradeoffs are inevitable when selecting variables.
 Rarely will an investigator's first choice be available.

 1. Retrospective medical records are extracted from a larger dataset.
 An investigation can use only a fraction of the terabytes in an EMR.
-Many decisions are involve to include only the relevant variables among the qualifying patients.
+Many decisions are involved to include only the relevant variables among the qualifying patients.

 {Mention CD2H's [Informatics Playbook](https://playbook.cd2h.org/en/latest/index.html)}